MahsaSdt/HLAPepBinder/README.md

 1. **Loading Test Data**: The code first loads a test dataset containing pairs of peptides and HLA sequences.
 Each pair will be processed to gather binding predictions from multiple baseline models.

-2. **Loading the Pre-trained Model**: The pre-trained HLAPepBinder model is then loaded to predict binding scores based on both the input sequences and the scores from base models.
+2. **Loading the Pre-trained Model**: The pre-trained HLAPepBinder model is then loaded to predict HLA-peptide binding based on  the scores from base models.

-3. **Generating Base Model Predictions**: For each peptide-HLA pair, the code retrieves scores from nine baseline models.
+3. **Generating Base Model Predictions**: For each peptide-HLA pair, the code retrieves scores from nine baseline models that are available in http://tools.iedb.org/mhci/ .
 These scores are essential inputs for HLAPepBinder and must be organized respectily as follows:

    - **Ann**: IC50 value
    - **Consensus**: Percentile value